Tuna Steak Salad Recipe

 - 2 tablespoons minced chives

 - 1. In a large resealable plastic bag, combine 3 tablespoons oil, 1 tablespoon shallots, 1/4 teaspoon salt and 1/8 teaspoon pepper.
-Add tuna steaks.
+Cut tuna steaks into quarters; add to bag.
 Seal and turn to coat; marinate for 10 minutes.

 - 2. Meanwhile, for dressing, combine the vinegar, mustard, sugar, and remaining shallots, salt and pepper in a small bowl; slowly whisk in remaining oil.
 Set aside.

-- 3. Drain and discard marinade.
-In a large nonstick skillet, cook tuna over medium heat for 3-5 minutes on each side for medium-rare or until slightly pink in the center.
+- 3. Drain and discard marinade from tuna.
+In a large nonstick skillet, cook tuna over medium heat for 4-5 minutes on each side or until fish flakes easily with a fork.

 - 4. On individual salad plates, arrange the greens, asparagus and tomatoes.
-Cut tuna into bite-size pieces; add to salads.
-Drizzle salads with dressing.
+Top with flaked tuna; drizzle with dressing.
 Sprinkle with chives.
 Yield: 4 servings.

 2-1/2 cups: 492 calories, 38g fat (5g saturated fat), 51mg cholesterol, 442mg sodium, 8g carbohydrate (4g sugars, 2g fiber), 28g protein.